justintv/Twitch-API/Authentication.md

 > Since your client secret is like a password, we can't show it to you once you leave the page, so make sure to record it somewhere safe.
 > Additionally, generating a new client secret will immediately invalidate the current one, which might make your API requests fail until your app is updated.

 When authenticating on behalf of a user, you'll use an __access token__, which uniquely identifies your client and the user to us.
 There are a few ways to obtain access tokens, as described below.
+An access token has a list of [scopes](#scope) associated with it, which determine what permissions you are allowed on the authorized Twitch user.

 [Applications tab]: http://www.twitch.tv/settings?section=applications